j1fig/importo/README.md

 Installing
 ----------

-You must be running Python3.7+ for `importo` to work.
+`importo` requires Python 3.7 or higher to work.

 To install run